 Epsom salt is just another name for magnesium.
 Add 1-2 cups to your bath water and soak in it.
 Epsom salt baths are great before bedtime to help you relax.

-Because it is fermented, the nutrients in FCLO can be absorbed better than those in fish oil.
+Fermented cod liver oil (or FCLO) is a potent anti-inflammatory agent which boosts immunity and overall health.
+It is rich in vitamins A and D, as well as Omega 3 fatty acids.
+The nutrients in FCLO are absorbed better than those in fish oil because it is fermented.
 Fermentation also means that FCLO is a source of vitamin K2, which is crucial for bone health – especially if you aren’t eating vegetables or other fermented foods.

 Try: Green Pasture Fermented Cod Liver Oil